andyrocket8/blacklist_watcher/README.md

 Before start install dependencies with poetry dependency manager.
 File pyproject.toml contains information of deployment modules needed.

 ## Container deployment
-You can deploy application in Docker environment Dockerfile is located in ./src folder
+You can deploy application in Docker environment.
+Dockerfile is located in ./src folder

 Build container with